-All M.A.T. students graduate with the Louisiana state elementary certification, which is required to teach elementary school.
+All students completing the M.A.T. in Elementary Education (Grades 1-5) program graduate with the Louisiana state elementary certification, which is required to teach elementary school.
 Through the program, you’ll work with students in Louisiana’s high-needs elementary schools during your practicum and teacher intern residency experiences.

 Students in both concentrations take 39 credit hours of courses covering educational foundations, reading, content methodology, management, and assessment — along with concentration-specific courses that will prepare you to educate our school systems’ youngest minds.